Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 Do You Need New Training?

-If renewing ON TIME (within 1 year of expiration): ✅ No training required
+Renewing on time (within 1 year of expiration): No new training is required.

 - Full training required